-- A. The hearing record shall include the audio recording of the proceeding and any other relevant evidence relied on by the hearing officer, including documents and other physical evidence entered as exhibits. - B. The hearing record shall be maintained in accordance with federal or state law. - C. Confidentiality of information contained in the hearing record shall be maintained in accordance with federal and state law. - D. Upon request, a party has the right to obtain one copy of the hearing record, including recordings of the hearing and file documents at no charge.
+- (2) The hearing record shall be maintained in accordance with federal or state law. - (3) Confidentiality of information contained in the hearing record shall be maintained in accordance with federal and state law. - (4) Upon request, a party has the right to obtain one copy of the hearing record, including recordings of the hearing and file documents at no charge.